sguox002/leetcode/leetcode-all.md

 ->>

 ## math
+<<-789	Escape The Ghosts    		57.8%	Medium
+from (0,0) to (tx,ty), given some ghosts at different position. return if you can reach the destination.
+greedy: all ghost goes to the destination and wait there.
+->>
+<<-843	Guess the Word    		46.4%	Hard
+given a list of words, each word is 6 char long. each time guess return number of matched chars.
+idea: randomly take one guess, find all those matched same amount of chars and discard others.
+->>
 <<-793	Preimage Size of Factorial Zeroes Function    		40.4%	Hard
 f(x) represents the trailing zeros for x! return the number of f(x)=K.